sunjesse/shape-attentive-unet/README.md

-Code for our paper "SAUNet: Shape Attentive U-Net for Interpretable Medical Image Segmentation": https://arxiv.org/pdf/2001.07645v3.pdf.
-Set to appear in MICCAI 2020.
+#Code for our paper "SAUNet: Shape Attentive U-Net for Interpretable Medical Image Segmentation": https://arxiv.org/pdf/2001.07645v3.pdf.
+(MICCAI 2020)

 ### Requirements
-The library dependencies can be downloaded by running `pip3 install requirements.txt`
+The library dependencies can be downloaded by running `pip3 install requirements.txt`.

 ### Running the code
 To run the code, you can follow the steps below: